kkagill/ContosoUniversity-Backend/README.md

 - **GET** `http://localhost:51089/api/instructors`
 - Access Apis based on a role (Admin or User):

-  We will use admin account to get access_token
+  Create Keys & Values in the 'Body' tab -> 'x-www-form-urlencoded' section using an admin account

   **POST** `http://localhost:51089/connect/token` and copy access_token value